SiteGround vs Bluehost 2026: Which Web Host Actually Delivers?

 | Staging included | Yes | Yes |

-Over three years, Bluehost Choice Plus runs about $300 cheaper than SiteGround GrowBig.
-That's real money — I'm not going to pretend otherwise.
-Whether SiteGround's performance advantage justifies that $300 depends entirely on how much your site's speed and uptime actually matter to your business or project.
+Over three years, Bluehost comes in about $300 cheaper than SiteGround's GrowBig tier.
+That's real money — I won't pretend it isn't.
+But whether SiteGround's performance edge justifies that $300 really depends on whether your site's speed and uptime actually move the needle for your business or project.

 Customer Support